ikechukwukalu/sanctumauthstarter/README.md

 ## Testing

 It's recommended that you run the tests before you start building your application.
+Make sure to keep your `database/factories/UserFactory.php` Class updated with your `users` table so that the Tests can continue to run successfully.

 - `php artisan vendor:publish --tag=feature-tests`
 - `php artisan serve`